 API Call: GET /v1/cas/ca

-Krill lets users create Route Origin Authorizations (ROAs), the signed objects that state which Autonomous System (AS) is authorized to originate one of your prefixes, along with the maximum prefix length it may have.
+Krill lets users create Route Origin Authorisations (ROAs), the signed objects that state which Autonomous System (AS) is authorised to originate one of your prefixes, along with the maximum prefix length it may have.

 You can update ROAs through the command line by submitting a plain text file with the following format:

 # Some comment # Indented comment A: 10.0.0.0/24 => 64496 A: 10.1.0.0/16-20 => 64496 # Add prefix with max length R: 10.0.3.0/24 => 64496 # Remove existing authorization